 The proposed Ordinance is drafted to repeal and replace Ordinance No. 18-01 and to serve as a stand-alone, uncodified ordinance.
-Should the NZO be adopted prior to Council adoption of either the Urgency or Non-Urgency Ordinance, the NZO will include a placeholder in Section 17.41.030 for the new ADU and JADU regulations.
-The Ordinance provided in Attachment 1 would be then be reformatted to amend Section 17.41.030 rather than serve as a stand-alone ordinance.
+The stand-alone Ordinance would then be incorporated into the NZO at the time of NZO adoption.
+Should the NZO be adopted prior to Council adoption of either the Urgency or Non-Urgency Ordinance, the NZO will include a placeholder in Section 17.41.030 for the new ADU regulations.
+The Ordinance would be then be reformatted to amend Section 17.41.030 of the NZO rather than serve as a stand-alone ordinance.